Kayala47/independent-study-2020/fa21/2021-10-08/report.md

 #### Unreal Setup
 Installation required an account, so I used my personal.
 I've set it to not require any extra sign-up, but would potentially like to see if we have a lab account so we can link it there directly.
 I just went ahead and did it with my personal so I wouldn't slow our progress any more.

-I initialized the project with name = "Maze Project".
+I initialized the project with name = "Maze".
 The notes on enabling Plugins were a little confusing but I found that going to Edit > Plugins I could enable individual plugins.
 I didn't have the plugin for unrealcv made yet so I had to stop and make that.
 - Note:  I got a permission denied error when trying to build using powershell.
 Worked fine on regular command terminal in Windows

 Installation didn't work on 4.27.
 I remembered that last time we ran into issues because the unrealcv package had to be changed slightly to deal with the correct version.
 Knowing that 4.26 worked before, I uninstalled Unreal and installed version 4.26.2.